gemfire/gemfire-examples/quickstart/001_client_server_introduction/README.md

 $ git clone git@github.com:gemfire/gemfire-examples.git
 ```

-Set Gemfire home environment variable to top of GemFire install directory.
+Set GEMFIRE_HOME environment variable to top of GemFire install directory.
 Note for this example Gemfire is installed in the home directory of the user - adjust as necessary for local environment and install directory location.

 ```text
 $ export GEMFIRE_HOME=${HOME}/gemfire